CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Experiments

 Furthermore, the impact of shape embeddings is evaluated by removing $\mathbf{p}^s$ from the prototypes in exemplar-based conditioning. \methodName{}$_{\overline{\mathrm{p}^s}}$ achieves 24\% drop in MAE and 32\% drop in RMSE, demonstrating the importance of exemplar shape information for few-shot counting.
 This observation is in line with findings in~\cite{djukic2023low}.

-The importance of the AM-RADIO backbone is evaluated by replacing it with a VAE encoder~\cite{podell2023sdxl} pretrained for image reconstruction and a standard DINOv2~\cite{oquab2023dinov2} backbone. \methodName{}$_{\text{VAE}}$ achieves 30\% and 15\% performance drop in terms of MAE and RMSE, respectivelly.
-Such a substantial performance drop is attributed to the low-dimensional (4-channel) feature space of the VAE encoder. \methodName{}$_{\text{DINOv2}}$ demonstrates a 15\% performance drop in MAE and 11\% drop in RMSE compared to the proposed \methodName{}, achieving comparable counting performance as the recent low-shot counter GeCo~\cite{pelhan2024novel}.
+The importance of the AM-RADIO backbone is evaluated by replacing it with a VAE encoder~\cite{podell2023sdxl} pretrained for image reconstruction, a standard DINOv2~\cite{oquab2023dinov2} backbone and a ResNet~\cite{he2016deep} backbone pretrained on ImageNet~\cite{deng2009imagenet}. \methodName{}$_{\text{VAE}}$ achieves 30\% and 15\% performance drop in terms of MAE and RMSE, respectively.
+Such a substantial performance drop is attributed to the low-dimensional (4-channel) feature space of the VAE encoder. \methodName{}$_{\text{ResNet}}$ demonstrates a 26.9\% performance drop in MAE and a 11.8\% drop in RMSE compared to \methodName{}, showing comparable degradation in counting accuracy as \methodName{}$_{\text{VAE}}$. \methodName{}$_{\text{DINOv2}}$ demonstrates a 15\% performance drop in MAE and 11\% drop in RMSE compared to the proposed \methodName{}, achieving comparable counting performance as the recent low-shot counter GeCo~\cite{pelhan2024novel}.
 These results confirm that excellent performance of the proposed \methodName{} does not heavily depend on the selection of the image encoder.

+To further verify that the AM-RADIO backbone alone does not account for \methodName{}'s gains, we equip LOCA~\cite{djukic2023low}, with the same AM-RADIO backbone.
+The suggested adjustment results in a 11.42 MAE / 40.01 RMSE on the FSC147 validation set and 10.84 MAE / 71.40 RMSE on the test set (from 10.24 / 32.56 and 10.79 / 56.97, respectively), indicating that the expressive features from AM-RADIO alone are not enough for state-of-the-art performance.
+This supports our previous conclusion that \methodName{}'s improvement stems from the combination of strong features, latent diffusion over location maps, and adaptive exemplar conditioning, rather than the backbone alone.

-Next we evaluate the impact of using the standard test-time normalization.
+Next, we evaluate the impact of using the standard test-time normalization.
 Results in Table~\ref{tab:ablation_fsc147} show that turning off TTN (\methodName{}$_{\overline{TTN}}$) leads to a slight performance drop of 1.8\% RMSE, while maintaining a similar MAE to the baseline.
 This showcases \methodName's robust ability to localize each object only once, \ie~\methodName{} avoids multiple detections of the same object.

+We further show the importance of using diffusion during training and inference by training \methodName{}$_{\text{direct}}$, which replaces the iterative generation of location maps, with a direct regression of latent location maps. \methodName{}$_{\text{direct}}$ demonstrates a substantial performance drop of 87.8\% MAE and 22.7\% RMSE.
+The results confirm that iteratively denoising latent location maps and, at inference, generating a single sharp sample from the learned target distribution is crucial for accurate count estimation via non-maxima suppression.

+Additionally we analyze the impact of upsampling to higher resolutions before passing them to \methodName{} and compare the results to other state-of-the-art methods without their respective upsampling/tiling mechanisms.
+Table~\ref{tab:fscd147_noupscale} shows that \methodName{}'s performance drops similarly to other methods, resulting in an increase of 1.3 MAE and 13.4 RMSE on the FSC147 validation set.